 How long have you been with M.T.N.
-Architects, Celeste, and what about the firm appealed to you when you first joined the team?
+Design, Celeste, and what about the firm appealed to you when you first joined the team?

 Did your education in architecture provide you with the knowledge to work with log and timber in home design, or is that something that has developed over the years, through experience?

 My architectural education provided some of the more basic knowledge of structure and design, but designing log and timber homes is most definitely a specialty that is learned over years of practice.
 Our designs have become more complex, more creative.
 It’s our customers who are driving the designs.
-Our design team is able to satisfy the demand because they are not only degreed architects, they also have years of specialized log and timber experience.
+Our design team is able to satisfy the demand because they not only have architectural degrees, they also have years of specialized log and timber experience.